Skip to main content

 I could quote several more verses from each category.
 But that is all they would be, quotes.
 Empty words without meaning behind them if there is no belief that they are true.
 Some may be reading this and feel that these verses are just nice thoughts that were written in the Bible but hold no weight.
 Others may know these things to be true of God but have not allowed them to infiltrate their heart.

-I made a choice to follow God and see if He really was going to be all the things He said He was in the Bible.
-I wanted to see if God really would love me no matter what, if God would provide for me even in the most difficult times, if God would always be there for me, if God would fill me with purpose and if God really would protect me when I needed it.
+I chose to follow God and see if He really was all the things He said He was in the Bible.
+I wanted to see if God really would love me no matter what, if God would provide for me even in the most difficult times, if God would always be there for me, if God would fill me with purpose, and if God really would protect me when I needed it.

-It started as a test, moved to an acknowledgement that yes, He was willing if I let him and metamorphosed into an ingrained part of who I am today.
+It started as a test, moved to an acknowledgment that yes, He was willing if I let him, and metamorphosed into an ingrained part of who I am today.
 Because I was willing to try out this God thing and discover who he really was, He was willing to show me.

 Hope